 These medicines differ in the types of bipolar symptoms they treat.
 Depakote and Tegretol, for example, tend to be more effective in treating mania than depressive symptoms while Lamictal appears to have stronger antidepressant than antimanic effects.
 Lamictal also is used more often to prevent future episodes (rather than treat current episodes).
 Depakote and Tegretol are used to treat acute episodes more than as preventative treatments.
-Other anticonvulsants are less well-established for treating mood symptoms in bipolar disorder, and some -- such as Neurontin, Lyrica, or Topamax -- are also used "off label" for other types of problems such as anxiety or weight loss.
+Other anticonvulsants are less well-established for treating mood symptoms in bipolar disorder, and some -- such as Neurontin, Lyrica, or Topamax -- are also used "off label" for other types of problems such as sleep, pain management, anxiety or weight loss.

 Each anticonvulsant acts on the brain in slightly different ways, so your experience may differ depending on the drug you take.
 In general, however, these drugs are at maximal effectiveness after taking them for several weeks.

 Your doctor may want to take occasional blood tests to monitor your health while taking an anticonvulsant.
 Some anticonvulsants can cause liver or kidney damage or decrease the amount of platelets in your blood.
 Your blood needs platelets to clot.